Foxconn again shifts Wisconsin plan after Trump intervenes

 But Foxconn has repeatedly revised its plans for what will be made in Wisconsin and who will work there, causing confusion in the state and leading critics of the project this week to accuse Foxconn of a “bait and switch.”

 The original deal was struck by then-Gov. Scott Walker and Trump.
-Wisconsin’s current governor, Democrat Tony Evers, was a critic of the project during the campaign but has said this week he’s working closely with Foxconn on the project.
+Evers, Wisconsin’s current governor who used Walker’s support for Foxconn against him in the race, was a critic of the project during the campaign but has said this week he’s working closely with Foxconn on the project.

+Foxconn earlier this week cited a changing global market as requiring a move away from making LCD panels in Wisconsin.
+Apple is Foxconn’s main manufacturing customer and it has forecast a drop in revenue from the Chinese market due to decreasing demand for iPhones.

 Follow Scott Bauer on Twitter: https://twitter.com/sbauerAP